sandsmark/aicompo-tg17/README.md

 ## Communication Protocol

 The protocol is based on JSON.
+All "packets" (JSON objects) are sent in compact form, terminated with a newline.
+So to parse, read a line and unserialize the JSON.

 To connect to the game, open a TCP connection to where the game is running on port `54321`.
 When running on the same machine, just connect to localhost (127.0.0.1).

 After connecting, send "NAME " followed by the name of your bot to set a name (for example: "NAME superbot\n").

-When the game starts, you will start to get "stateupdate" JSON objects, that look like this:
+When the game starts, you will start to get "stateupdate" JSON objects, that look like this in expanded form:

 ```JSON
 {